 It was later covered by Whitney Houston, and sampled on Master P’s ‘Gangstas Need Love’.

 “I Will Always Love You” by Whitney Houston

-Featured in the movie The Bodyguard, this song made famous by Houston, but actually written by Dolly Parton in 1974 (Parton did well from the success of the Houston version, banking $6 million.
+Featured in the movie The Bodyguard, this song was made famous by Houston, but was actually written by Dolly Parton in 1974 (Parton did well from the success of the Houston version, banking $6 million.
 She was reported as being “blown away” by Whitney’s version.
 I bet!).

 “Bittersweet memories, that is all I’m taking with me, so, goodbye”.